colabottles/toddl/posts/fear-and-accessibility.md

 800 companies were sued in 2017 and Tanner’s company could be next.
 Fear needs to be in that developers need to be held accountable.
 Bottom line.
 If you don’t make it accessible, then there are ramifications.
 It looks like those numbers will be met in 2019, if not exceeded.

-<blockquote cite="@brucel" class="twitter-tweet" data-lang="en">&quot;The rate of lawsuits filed in federal courts related to website and app accessibility has now hit a rate of one-an-hour, that’s 8 a day, 40 per week and set to be on pace for over 2,000 lawsuits again this year.&quot; <a href="https://t.co/eNwUpsFQtH">https://t.co/eNwUpsFQtH</a>&mdash; Bruce Lawson (@brucel) <a href="https://twitter.com/brucel/status/1164829479010590720?ref_src=twsrc%5Etfw">August 23, 2019</a></blockquote>
+<blockquote cite="Bruce Lawson" class="twitter-tweet" data-lang="en">&quot;The rate of lawsuits filed in federal courts related to website and app accessibility has now hit a rate of one-an-hour, that’s 8 a day, 40 per week and set to be on pace for over 2,000 lawsuits again this year.&quot; <a href="https://t.co/eNwUpsFQtH">https://t.co/eNwUpsFQtH</a>&mdash; Bruce Lawson (@brucel) <a href="https://twitter.com/brucel/status/1164829479010590720?ref_src=twsrc%5Etfw">August 23, 2019</a></blockquote>

-## Where do we go from here?
+### Where do we go from here&quest;

 It’s not difficult.
 If I can do it… if I can convince companies I have worked with and firms, and individuals… learning how to do it is one of the most simple (and for me, solely speaking, easiest) thing developers can do!

 The problem is will the lazy web do it?
 Or will we just keep rolling out more inaccessible sites or applications keeping people off a platform that they deserve every right to be able to access.
 Hence the term “accessibility”.

 It’s not rocket science folks, it’s a right.
-Let’s make it so the web is all-inclusive, not a resort for the privileged “Chad”’s and “Tyler”’s who are white males, no impairments or disabilities, who are ordering pizzas off the “Dom Inos” app and playing fantasy football on their favorite sports website in their man caves.
+Let’s make it so the web is all-inclusive, not a resort for the privileged brogrammers who are white males, no impairments or disabilities, who are ordering pizzas off the “Dom Inos” app and playing fantasy football on their favorite sports website in their man caves.